Anirudh025/ParagonHero_Obsidian/School_Studies/!Chemistry/Organic Chemistry/Organic Nitrogen Compounds.md

 >[!info] Electrometric effect :: Reagent inducing a charge in reactant
 >
+- Cont...
 	9. Remember formulae for lysine, glycine and alenine
-	 10. Zwitter ion has pH of 7, elecetrically inert
+	10. Zwitter ion has pH of 7, electrically inert
 	11. When we decrease PH we get positive ion